thousandbrainsproject/tbp.monty/docs/how-monty-works/open-questions.md

 - How do we know the scale of an object?

 ## Learning
-- How does it work that I can learn an object using vision but then recognize it using touch? (in Monty the Sensor Module can simply be switched out but how would it work in the brain?
-Or how would it work in a multimodal Monty system without rewiring the SM to LM connections or explicitly copying models?)
+- How does it work that I can learn an object using vision but then recognize it using touch?
+(In Monty the Sensor Module can simply be switched out, but how would it work in the brain?
+Or how would it work in a multimodal Monty system without rewiring the SM to LM connections or explicitly copying models?
+Note: a multimodal LM setup is a future exploration and is not currently supported.)
 - Should there be some form of memory consolidation?
 - How do we learn where an object begins and where it ends?
 What defines a sub-component of an object?